jtroo/keyberon/README.md

 # Keyberon [![Build status](https://travis-ci.org/TeXitoi/keyberon.svg?branch=master)](https://travis-ci.org/TeXitoi/keyberon) [![](https://img.shields.io/crates/v/keyberon.svg)](https://crates.io/crates/keyberon) [![](https://docs.rs/keyberon/badge.svg)](https://docs.rs/keyberon)

+## Note

+This is a fork intended for use by the [kanata keyboard remapper software](https://github.com/jtroo/keyberon).
+Please make contributions to the original project.

+## Brief

 A rust crate to create a pure rust keyboard firmware.

 It is exposed as a library giving you the different building blocks to